 Thanks to the nice weather and the pleasant temperature, on Whitmonday, I went hiking with my family to further discover the stunning landscape in the Zurich area.
 It was a long time since we wanted to reach the top of the Uetliberg mountain and its peak, the Uto Kulm.
 The peak offers a scenic view over Zurich, the lake and the Alps.
 I have to admit that the trail up to the top was a bit of a challenge, as it was very steep.
 As we were hiking to the top, we started to notice that we were surrounded by different species of plants.
 Among them, we spotted wide clusters of wild garlic, also known as Bear’s garlic, Ail Des Ours or Bärlauch.
 This plant is widely used throughout Europe due to its blood-purifying properties, and to lower cholesterol.

 How could we not have gotten attracted by these fresh leaves?
 As we started to collect them, we began to wonder how to use this precious mountain plant in an Italian recipe.

 Keep on reading and you’ll discover it!

 - Boil the pasta in a large pot of salted boiling water, for no more than 5 minutes.
-Drain and season with melted butter (as much as you prefer) and with a generous handful of grated parmesan cheese.
+Drain and season with melted butter (as much as you prefer) and with a generous handful of grated Parmigiano Reggiano cheese.
 Toss well to combine the seasoning.